-In only 10 years, the small family business expanded, the relationship with the scientific community narrowed and produced the first analytical instrument company – a small camera angle X-ray Kratky (1932), which is still the most widely used system of measurement gender.
-Since then,the exchange of technology between research and industry is systematic and the company has evolved into the international market.
+In only 10 years, the small family business expanded, the relationship with the scientific community narrowed and produced the first analytical instrument company – the chamber small-angle X-ray Kratky (1932), which is still the most widely used system of measurement gender.
+Since then the exchange of technology, between research and industry it was systematic and the company has evolved into the international market.

 At present, Anton Paar GmbH is managed by Santner Foundation, a charitable institution, whose profits are intended for research projects in the natural sciences and techniques, and the prevention of drug abuse and rehabilitation of drug addicts.